Folkestone stands proud as Danny Boyle’s Flagship Beach for Pages of The Sea

 Danny Boyle, the British film director, chose Sunny Sands beach in Folkestone to launch the nationwide 14-18 NOW Pages of the Sea project.
 From 1916, Folkestone Harbour was the departure point for soldiers going to the Western Front.
 Tens of thousands of soldiers left, many never to return.
 This creative tribute to the fallen of WW1 saw faces of 12 soldiers created in sandy beaches around the country.
 On 11th November 2018, the public saw these faces washed away by the tide, it was our opportunity to say a final thank you and farewell to all the soldiers and civilians that these 12 faces represent.

 As people milled around the beach, there was a sense of community and unity in wanting to be a part of this commemoration.
+Later in the day, the Mole Cafe opened for the last time on the Harbour Arm.
+This was a memorial to the cafe where soldiers had a last a cup of tea before they left for the continent on their way to war.

 Local Royal Mail mechanic David Rumbold had brought along a picture of his grandfather, Edward Charles Rumbold.
 He, along with his friends, had been photographed in Folkestone just before they left for the war.
 David wanted to show this picture to anyone interested, highlighting the fact that all the soldiers that left were part of a family, and had local connections to somewhere in the country.
 David talked about his grandfather: “I knew him; I can remember sitting on his lap when I was 6 and going through books together, but he spoke nothing of the war.
 My dad didn’t say much about it either.
 It’s clear they didn’t know what they were going out to, and it was a huge shock to them”.